The GLS Legal Operations Centre

 Productivity Consequences

-A poorly optimised contracting function will give rise to the following inefficiencies:
+A poorly optimised contracting function will give rise to:

 Tech Implications

-The contracting function is one of the most mature in-house legal functions in terms of readiness for tech-enabled productivity interventions.
+The contracting function is mature and ready for tech‑enabled productivity interventions:

 What Next?

-Feel free to contact GLS to book a consult to discuss your contract function optimisation needs right here.
+Feel free to contact GLS to book a consult to discuss your Contracting function optimisation needs right here.

 GET IN TOUCH